ggozad/collective.classification/README.txt

 =======================

 It's mostly about having fun!
 The package is in a very early experimental stage and awaits eagerly contributions.
-But you might be able to do some useful things with it: On a large site with a lot of content and tags (or subjects in the plone lingo) it might be difficult to assign tags to new content.
+You will get a good understanding of what works or not by looking at the tests.
+You might also be able to do some useful things with it: On a large site with a lot of content and tags (or subjects in the plone lingo) it might be difficult to assign tags to new content.
 In this case, a trained classifier could provide useful suggestions